fedragon/jess/README.md

 ### Overview

-Jess provides a DSL that allows you to create rules to validate the contents of a JSon document according to your own needs.
+Jess provides a DSL that allows you to create a rule set to validate the contents of a JSon document according to your own needs.
-Please note that this validation is not in terms of JSon syntax!
-Jess allows you to execute custom assertions on the data inside your JSon input by taking a number of user-defined rules and applying them: a rule is a function that is applied to a json path and returns the result of the validation.
+Jess works with path-based rules, which means:
+* you don't need to provide class mappings for your JSon document;
+* you can implement just the rules you really care about;
+* you don't need to provide rules for all the fields in your JSon document (although you can).

 Jess relies on play.api.libs.json library.

 Example: